 4. Massage is the best

-Use gentle strokes along the injured area moving from the extremities towards the heart.
+Use gentle strokes along the injured area moving from the extremities toward the heart.
 Apply warm sesame oil and make circles on the joints and long strokes on the limbs.
-This will help move stuck or stagnant energy, give you the opportunity to send love to your body, and improve healing outcomes.
-If you are local to Point PLeasant, NJ, you can schedule a massage here.
+This will help move stuck or stagnant energy, give you the opportunity to send love to your body and improve healing outcomes.

 5. Keep moving